(This page is used by Pfadfinder, as well as other scouts in the ACT.)

 Note to Leaders: You can give your collected cash to your BWAC guide in cash on the night (they will give you a receipt, and deposit it to the BWAC account for you).

-Or, you can pay by internet banking or direct deposit to the branch office account with the reference “BWAC2015mmddKingst” (where mmdd are the month and day you are going canoeing).
+Or, you can pay by internet banking or direct deposit to the branch office account with the reference “BWACGyymmdd” (where yymmdd are the year, month and day you are going canoeing).

 The rescue boat at Lake Tuggeranong Sea Scouts.